-\$50 deposit (non-refundable) per Scout.
+\$50 deposit (non-refundable and non-transferable) per Scout.
 The deposit is required before you can sign a Scout for any individual programs.
 These are due on or before April 15th.

-June 1st: Full camper fee payment is due on June 1st, prior to camp.
+June 1st: Full fee payment is due on June 1st, prior to camp.
+An additional \$25 charge is added to each youth not paid in full by June 1st at 11:59 pm.

-End of week at camp: Any incidentals fees (patch sales, charges to trading post, troop program charges) accumulated at camp will be due upon checkout.
+End of week at camp: Any incidentals fees (patch sales, charges to trading post, troop program charges) accumulated at camp will be due upon check-out.